getml/getml-relbench/README.md

  * **Collaboration**: Actively participate by addressing feedback provided on your PR.
  * **Reproducibility**: Submit a well-documented Jupyter Notebook that allows for easy reproduction of your results.
  * **Leaderboard**: Acknowledge in your PR that your score and name (if you choose to share it) may appear in public leaderboard announcements.
- * **Licensing**: The submitted notebook needs to contain the below license infromation in a dedicated cell:
+ * **Licensing**: The submitted notebook needs to contain the below license information in a dedicated cell:

 ```markdown
 **License:**